New York mountain town awaits hurricane relief, 20 months later

 For Hoskins the wait has been agonizing as she and her husband, a laborer at a apple orchard in nearby Peru, rebuilt their lives from scratch, bouncing around in temporary housing and fighting off foreclosure on their destroyed home when they could no longer afford to pay both rent and the mortgage.

-“When you live from pay check to pay check anyway it’s almost like you’re robbing Peter to pay Paul all the time to try to pay one against the other,” said Hoskins, standing on the grass outside her old home.
+“When you live from pay check to pay check anyway it’s almost like you’re robbing Peter to pay Paul all the time to try to pay one against the other,” Hoskins said, standing on the grass outside her old home.
 “You just get to the point when you can’t do it.”

 Three villages make up the Town of Jay - Jay, Upper Jay, and Au Sable Forks - huddled by Whiteface Mountain, training ground for U.S. Olympic skiers and host of the Olympic alpine events in the 1980 Winter Olympics.
 About 2,500 people live there.